rurban/ctl/docs/algorithm.md

     foreach_n (A, T, IT, self, n, void func(T*)) {...} (C++17)
     foreach_n_range (A, T, IT, first, n, void func(T*)) {...} (C++20)

 applies a block with iter to the first n elements of a sequence.
-(NYI, see branch `iter-redesign`)

     size_t count (A* self, T value)
     size_t count_if (A* self, int _match(T*))